NOAA-ORR-ERD/PyGnome/py_gnome/documentation/docs.txt

 Once installed, you can build the HTML docs with:

 sphinx-build -b html ./  HTML_DOCS

-run in the sphinx_docs directory
+or:

+make html

+Run in the sphinx_docs directory.
+The first option will put HTML docs in a HTML_DOCS subfolder within sphinx_docs.
+The second option will put them in _build/html